tj-tusharjain/azure-compute-docs/articles/virtual-machines/vm-watch-collector-suite.md

 This article provides a summary of all available collectors in VM watch, along with the corresponding checks, metrics, logs, and parameter configurations.
 For detailed descriptions of each check, metric, and log, refer to the [VM watch Overview](/azure/virtual-machines/azure-vm-watch) page.

 ### Prerequisites
-This article assumes that you are familiar with:
+This article assumes that you're familiar with:
 - [VM watch Checks, Metrics, and Logs](/azure/virtual-machines/azure-vm-watch)
 - [Install VM watch to Virtual Machines and Scale Sets](/azure/virtual-machines/install-vm-watch?tabs=ARM-template-1%2Ccli-2)